symonk/profiler/README.md

 wall clock option, which pieces together a single `.pprof` file which includes both cpu `ON` and `OFF` data.
 A basic example for each of the profilers is outlined below.

+By default `profiler` will listen for `SIGTERM` & `SIGINT` in order to close out the pprof/trace files correctly, however in some cases this is undesirable.
+If you would like full control of cleaning up then use the `WithoutSignalHandling()` functional option to any invocation of `.Start()`.

 -----

 ### :one: CPU Profiling